jmrohwer/identifiability/README.md

 # identifiability - Parameter identifiability analysis in Python

-This module contains Custom functions for performing parameter identifiability analysis to calculate and plot confidence intervals based on a profile-likelihood analysis.
-Adapted from [LMFIT](https://lmfit.github.io/lmfit-py/), with custom functions to select the range for parameter scanning and for plotting the profile likelihood.
+This module performs parameter identifiability analysis to calculate and plot confidence intervals based on a profile-likelihood.
+The code is adapted from [LMFIT](https://lmfit.github.io/lmfit-py/), with custom functions to select the range for parameter scanning and for plotting the profile likelihood.
+The significance is assessed with

 ## Installation